Andrew McMillan (poet)

-Andrew McMillan (born 1988) is an English poet and lecturer.
+Andrew McMillan (born 1988) is an English poet and professor.

 Biography

 McMillan was born near Barnsley, South Yorkshire.
 He is the son of poet Ian McMillan.
-He studied at University of Lancaster, and then at University College London, and is now Senior Lecturer in Creative Writing at Manchester Metropolitan University.
+He studied at University of Lancaster, and then at University College London, and is now Professor of Contemporary Writing at Manchester Metropolitan University.

 His debut collection, Physical, was published by Jonathan Cape in 2015.
 It was the first collection of poems to win the Guardian First Book Award, and also won a Somerset Maugham Award and the Fenton Aldeburgh First Collection Prize.

 His second collection, playtime, was published by Jonathan Cape in 2018, and won the inaugural Polari Prize.
+With Mary Jean Chan, McMillan was co-editor of the 2022 collection "100 Queer Poems".

+He was elected a Fellow of the Royal Society of Literature in 2020.

+His first novel, Pity, was published by Canongate Books in 2024, and was longlisted for the Dylan Thomas Prize.